katiejones404/Lego-Visualization-Project-CSCE567/RebrickableData/README.md

 |

-3. Once all the csv file data is in the RebrickableData folder, follow the steps in the ReadMe.md in the main folder.
+3. Once all the csv file data is in the RebrickableData folder, follow the steps in the ReadMe.md in the root folder.